We Invest In The Future

 Our Target Companies

-We seek out companies that are $2,00,000-$50,000,000 target size; special interest in water rights, renewable energies, agriculture, manufacturing, product development, printing, packaging, wholesale distribution and healthcare.
+We seek out companies that are $2,00,000-$50,000,000 target size; special interest in water rights, renewable energies, Infrastructure development, agriculture, manufacturing, product development, printing, packaging, wholesale distribution and healthcare.

 In certain cases, we consider companies in turn-around situations or involved companies in Chapter 11 proceedings, if actions can be taken to correct or improve the situation.